srlearn/srlearn/.github/CONTRIBUTING.md

         $ git push -u origin my-feature

-Finally, go to the web page of your fork of the boostsrl-python-package repo, and click 'Pull request' to send your changes to the maintainers for review.
+Finally, go to the web page of your fork of the boostsrl repo, and click 'Pull request' to send your changes to the maintainers for review.